wultra/powerauth-webflow-customization/docs/Customizing-Web-Flow-Appearance.md

   - `required` - whether the option must be checked in order to complete the operation
   - `defaultValue` - default value of the option
   - `value` - value specified by the user (not used yet)

+_Note that the consent texts do not use automatic resource localization because the HTML texts are expected to be complex and dynamically generated._

 ### Validate Consent Form
 The [validateConsentForm](../powerauth-data-adapter/src/main/java/io/getlime/security/powerauth/app/dataadapter/api/DataAdapter.java#L132) method is used to validate the OAuth 2.0 consent form options